gdlzambiazzi/Raidiam/README.md

 Then I am redirected to the article page
 And the article contains an author, a title and a description

-b) Feature: Sign up and sign in flow
+b) Feature: Sign up flow

 Scenario Outline: Sign up flow
 Given I access conduit home page